d-krupke/cpsat-primer/README.md

 Sometimes, the structure of the `AllDifferent` is directly given by the problem, e.g., in the N-queens problem, where each queen has to be in a different row and column.
-For other problems, such as the vertex coloring problem, you only directly see that no two adjacent vertices should have the same color, but, e.g., we this can be generalized for each triangle (or larger clique) to an `AllDifferent` constraint.
+For other problems, such as the vertex coloring problem, you only directly see that no two adjacent vertices should have the same color, but, e.g., this can be generalized for each triangle (or larger clique) to an `AllDifferent` constraint.
 Computing the minimal number of sets that have to be different is the NP-hard Edge Clique Cover problem.
 You can do some simple heuristic to approximate it, but if you do it only half-heartily, you may be better off with just using the explicit `!=` constraints.